microchip-pic-avr-examples/pic18f57q43-audio-record-playback/README.md

 ## Hardware Setup

 The necessary connections between the PIC18F57Q43 Curiosity Nano board and the required click boards are shown below:
 - The Click 1 expansion connects to the Mic click board.
 This uses the AN1 pin to transfer analog voice signal to the ADC on-board the PIC18F57Q43.
-The Mic click has a signal conditioning and filtering circuit on board.
+The Mic click has a signal conditioning and filtering circuit on board
 - The Click 2 expansion connects to the Flash 2 click board.
-This board has the SST26VF064B Flash memory chip by Microchip and uses SPI to communicate with the microcontroller.
+This board has the SST26VF064B Flash memory chip by Microchip and uses SPI to communicate with the microcontroller
-- The Click 3 expansion connects to a custom made Class D power amplifier circuit on a PROTO Click.
+- The Click 3 expansion connects to a custom made Class D power amplifier circuit on a PROTO Click

 ### Curiosity Nano Board Connections
 ![Curiosity Nano Board Connections](images/Curiosity-Nano-Board-Connections.jpg)